mattuntergassmair/udacity-deep_rl-navigation/README.md

 ### Project Description

-This project is part of the Udacity Deep Reinforcement Learning Nanodegree.
+This project is part of the Udacity Deep Reinforcement Learning Nanodegree program.
 The agent can apply four discrete actions to move through a 2D square plane:
 `move forward`, `move backward`, `turn left`, `turn right`.
 The agent can accumulate rewards (`+1`) by collecting yellow bananas